 Do NOT open the zip file and click “extract” to the SD CARD,

-Both of these actions can and will cause the game to run in an unexpected manner, or not at all.
+Skipping any of these three actions can and will cause the game to run in an unexpected manner, or not at all.

 For Latest Domino’s Code (rev 5): CLICK HERE